 Arthritis causes inflammation (swelling, redness and pain) in your body’s joints.
 It’s common in people as they get older.
-Spondyloarthropathies cause arthritis at the points where your bones connect to soft tissues like ligaments and tendons connect to bones and muscles.
+Spondyloarthropathies cause arthritis at the points where your bones connect to soft tissues like ligaments and where tendons connect to bones and muscles.

 What Are the Types?